Video documentation from the symposium is now available on YouTube [LINK]

 Thurs.
 May 2 – Fri.
 May 3, 2019

-Featured events include keynote presentations by Melanie Yergeau and Lydia X. Z. Brown; readings by Cyree Jarelle Johnson and Hamja Ahsan; panel discussions about disability justice and neurodiversity on campus; and the world-premiere reading of a new play developed by Spectrum Theatre Ensemble, a neurodiverse theatre company based in Providence.
+Featured events included keynote presentations by Melanie Yergeau and Lydia X. Z. Brown; readings by Cyree Jarelle Johnson and Hamja Ahsan; panel discussions about disability justice and neurodiversity on campus; and the world-premiere reading of a new play developed by Spectrum Theatre Ensemble, a neurodiverse theatre company based in Providence.

 Catherine Bryan Dill Center for the Performing Arts